debezium/container-images/connect/0.1/README.md

 ### Others

-Environment variables that start with `KAFKA_` will be used to update the Kafka configuration file.
+Environment variables that start with `CONNECT_` will be used to update the Kafka Connect worker configuration file.
 Each environment variable name will be mapped to a configuration property name by:

 1. removing the `CONNECT_` prefix;
 2. lowercasing all characters; and
 3. converting all '_' characters to '.' characters

-For example, the environment variable `KAFKA_HEARTBEAT_INTERVAL_MS` is converted to the `heartbeat.interval.ms` property.
-The container will then update the Kafka configuration file to include the property's name and value.
+For example, the environment variable `CONNECT__HEARTBEAT_INTERVAL_MS` is converted to the `heartbeat.interval.ms` property.
+The container will then update the Kafka Connect worker configuration file to include the property's name and value.

 The value of the environment variable may not contain a '\@' character.